Summary

 15 Minute(s)

 Show slide 14.
-Introduce students to the Tweet Up strategy.
-Ask students to create two tweets, one from the perspective of Hobbes and one from the perspective of Locke.
-Instruct students to create a tweet that does not exceed 140 characters including spaces.
-Have students include at least one hashtag in their tweet.
+Introduce students to the Six-Word Memoirs strategy.
+Ask students to use sticky notes and create two memoirs, one from the perspective of Hobbes and one from the perspective of Locke.
+Instruct students to create memoirs that do not exceed six words.

 Resources